Telephone numbers in San Marino

 Telephone numbers in San Marino have six to ten digits.
 Numbers starting with either 0, 8 or 9 are assigned to landlines, 6 is used for mobile services, 5 for IP telephony services and 7 for premium numbers.
 No trunk prefixes are used: all the digits are always dialed.

 The country code for San Marino is 378.
-However, landlines are reachable via the Italian country code +39 as well.
+However, landlines are also reachable via the Italian country code 39.

 The international call prefix is 00.
 The emergency numbers are 112/113 (police), 115 (fire) and 118 (ambulance).

 History

 Until 1996, San Marino was part of the Italian telephone numbering plan, using the Italian area code 0549.
-However, in that year, it adopted its own country code +378, although dialing arrangements between San Marino and Italy continued as before.
-In 1998, as Italy switched to a closed dialing plan, San Marino incorporated the 0549 area code into its subscribers' numbers.
+In 1996, the country adopted country code 378, although existing dialing arrangements between San Marino and Italy continued without change.
+In 1998, as Italy switched to a closed dialing plan, San Marino incorporated the 0549 area code into its subscriber numbers.

 A telephone number in San Marino may be reached as follows: